farhaven/dnsfoo/readme.md

 can use more than one source statement if you want. `user` specifies the user to drop priviledges to.
 This user must be able to control unbound with `unbound-control`.
 The default is `_dhcp`.

+If you are using `rebound` instead of unbound, you can add a `server rebound` statement to your configuration file.
+The default is unbound.

 Usage
 -----